Gersondelacruzdeveloper/myBookOfRecipes/README.md

 - Contact admin with queries or feedback.
 - Comments on recipes, so I can share my opinion with other users.
 - Find social media links, so I can follow them on different platforms.
-- Find pagination on the recipe pages, so I do not experience endless scrolling.

 #### Site Owner
 As the owner of MyOnlineRecipes website I would like to: